Got a knee replacement?

 Home Exercises

-3. Knee flexion will help with the knee bend
+Knee flexion (helps with the knee bend)

 The first 6 exercises you must do following your op!